Become a Paid Speaker: 4 Ways to Monetise Your Message

 1. Speaking your way into leadership roles.

-Leadership and public speaking often go hand-in-hand.
+Leadership and public speaking go hand-in-hand.

 To ensure your leadership potential stands out from the crowd, you should be consistently:

-• Sharing value in meetings.
+• Sharing value in meetings

-• Presenting to the team.
+• Presenting to the team

-• Stepping up to pitch.
+• Stepping up to pitch

-• Communicating your value.
+• Communicating with confidence

 Looked at this way, developing your public speaking skills can be a no-brainer investment.

-What if you’re not climbing the corporate ladder?
+But what if you’re not climbing the corporate ladder?

 For business owners, public speaking offers even more lucrative opportunities.

 Public speaking allows you to connect with potential customers at scale.
-By sharing your message, demonstrating credibility, and addressing audience pain points, you can become known, liked, and trusted—one room, event, or auditorium at a time.
+By sharing your message, demonstrating credibility, and addressing audience pain points, you can become known, liked, and trusted — one room, event, or auditorium at a time.

 But what’s the financial potential here?